 If you have any questions about my presentation, please don’t hesitate to contact me at [email protected].
 Wherever your organisation is in your analytics journey, we are happy to have a no-obligations chat to see what we can do to help.

 Minerra at Melbourne Business Analytics Conference August 14th, 2017Edgar Kautzner

 In this digital age, marketers can no longer flounder around in the dark to figure out if their tactics are effective.
 With almost all aspects of business and personal consumption conducted online, it is no longer difficult to track return on investment.
-Aided by the right tools, the ability to make informed, data-driven decisions allows marketers to answer key questions such as:
+Aided by the right tools, the ability to make informed, data-driven decisions by looking at digital marketing analytics, marketers can answer key questions such as:

 What are your most successful marketing channels?

 Where are you getting the most bang for your buck?

 How are your customers engaging with your company?